ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 be called with no arguments.
 It kills running simpleserver instances and keyserver instances so it is useful if the script aborts.

 Reminder: If you run a test that fails and you want to cleanup, you should run:

 ```shell
     ./cleanup.sh
     ./clean-files.sh
 ```
 This removes the application files from the last run and kills the server processes used in the test.
 If you don't do this, the test won't work.
+You may also want to clean and restart the tpm simulator but you usually need not do so.

 ## Running the sev tests